-Associate in Applied Science Degree, Certificates
+PLUMBING & HEATING TECHNOLOGY Associate in Applied Science Degree, Certificates

-The Plumbing and Energy Services program offers a two-year Associate in Applied Science degree, a Plumbing certificate, and an Energy Services certificate.
-The program is designed to prepare students for technician level positions in the rapidly growing field of installing, maintaining, and troubleshooting high efficiency plumbing, heating, ventilating, and cooling systems in buildings.
-Graduates will work on systems that control water, temperature, humidity, and air quality of enclosed spaces within building structures.
+The Plumbing and Heating Technology program offers a two-year Associate in Applied Science degree, a Plumbing certificate, and a Heating Services certificate.
+The program is designed to prepare students for technician level positions in the rapidly growing field of installing, maintaining, and troubleshooting high efficiency plumbing, heating, and cooling systems in buildings.
+Graduates will work on systems that control water, temperature, and humidity of enclosed spaces within building structures.
 They will install various types of equipment used to control human comfort in residential, commercial, industrial, and institutional environments.

 This program will give the technician a working knowledge of plumbing and HVAC system building concepts and energy efficient design principles.
 Additionally, program graduates are eligible for State of Maine licensing in plumbing, oil burner, propane and natural gas.
-Students can also pursue the EPA refrigeration certification.
+Students can also pursue the EPA608 refrigeration certification.
 Combined with the appropriate additional coursework, graduates will also have the necessary educational background and licenses needed for advancing into a career in renewable and sustainable energy systems.